-- Agencies provide support in any capacity of families' needs - Parent partnership liaise with family and school on request - Parents/ carers signposted to relevant professionals/agencies - Staff have an abundance of knowledge to be able to signpost or help when faced with questions. - The school encourages a walk on Wednesday initiative to promote health and well being. - Children with organised transport follow a strict procedure. - A crossing patrol person is on duty at the school. - Zig Zag lines are prominent at the school entrance and the speed limit has been reduced to 20mph. - The school supports applications for transport if required. - The school classroom doors are open at 8.40am to allow staggered entrance and thus reduce congestion. - A breakfast club is provided for parents/carers convenience. - Reception staff visit new families before children start school.
+- Agencies provide support in any capacity of families' needs - Parent partnership liaise with family and school on request - Parents/ carers signposted to relevant professionals/agencies - Staff have an abundance of knowledge to be able to signpost or help when faced with questions. - Children with organised transport follow a strict procedure. - A crossing patrol person is on duty at the school. - Zig Zag lines are prominent at the school entrance and the speed limit has been reduced to 20mph. - The school supports applications for transport if required. - The school classroom doors are open at 8.40am to allow staggered entrance and thus reduce congestion. - A breakfast club is provided for parents/carers convenience. - Reception staff visit new families before children start school.